 1. Get Involved in Games

-Sharing the house together doesn’t guarantee a happy family.
+Sharing the house doesn’t guarantee a happy family.
 Do you interact with your loved ones as much as you’d wish?
-Can you make Thursday a mutual game night?
+Can you make Thursday a family game night?
 Pick a time and day that fits everyone’s schedule and pencil this day on your calendar as a regular family task.

 Enjoying the game time isn’t reserved only for children.
 Parents get to unwind and take a break from the daily routine while kids will love the time you spend together.

-It may be difficult to find something that everyone likes to do, so focus on choosing activities that are right for the youngest member of the family.
+It may be challenging to find something that everyone likes to do, so focus on choosing activities that are right for the youngest member of the family.
 Games do not have to be lengthy.
-For example, you can play a few rounds of a game within a half-hour.
+For example, you can play a few rounds of a match within a half-hour.

 Let kids choose, and they will look forward to that special day!